Terry Shannon (writer)

 Terry Craig Shannon (August 16, 1952 – May 26, 2005) was an American information technology consultant, journalist and author.
 For over 30 years, he was involved in implementing PDP, VAX, and Alpha computers with their respective operating systems RSX, VAX/VMS, OpenVMS and Windows NT.
 He was a respected journalist and analyst, paying particular attention to Compaq and Hewlett-Packard after the merger of Digital Equipment Corporation and the high-performance computing (HPC) space, writing a series of newsletters.

 He has been credited with assigning Intel Corporation the nickname "Chipzilla".

 Terry Shannon participated and was a keynote speaker at DECUS (the Digital Equipment Corporation Users Society), the international users group of Digital Equipment Corporation (DEC), later known as Connect, and currently HP-Interex.
 He also spoke as an authority at other IT and HPC conferences, and was quoted by other authors as an authority on the subject.

 Early life

 Terry Craig Shannon was born in Syracuse, New York, United States.
 At the age of 17 he dropped out of high school and enlisted in the U.S. Army in 1969.

 He served as a spook in Vietnam at a Radio Reconnaissance Field Station (i.e., the 330th RRFS) with the 509th Radio Research Group of the Army Security Agency (ASA), a branch of the National Security Agency (see NSA and/or SIGINT for explanation).
 During his two years (1970–1972) of Vietnam War service, Shannon was a computer communications and traffic analysis specialist.
 Using his training in cryptography and signal-intelligence, his job was to triangulate North Vietnamese radio signals, request an airstrike, and then return to the original frequency and listen for the enemy channel to "go off the air."

-He was separated from the Army with an honorable discharge in 1972.
-After earning his GED, Shannon received his bachelor's degree from SUNY Empire State College.
-He was awarded the Bronze Star, about thirty years after separation, for his service in the Vietnam War.